dat-boris/playtest-deck-mechanics/spice_road/RULES.md

 Each player, in order, gets:
 * Start player: 3 turmeric
 * 2nd and 3rd players: 4 turmeric each
-* 4th and 5th players: 3 turmeric and 1 saffron each
+* 4th and 5th players: 3 turmeric and 1 saffron each

 Also open up:
 * 6 trader cards.